davidgalfi/JsonGo/README.md

 - **Delete Operations**: Provide methods to update or delete entries within the JSON data, allowing for more dynamic data manipulation.
 - **Integration with External APIs**: Add functionality to fetch JSON data from external APIs or URLs, enhancing the class's utility in web applications.
 - **Performance Optimization**: Review the code for performance bottlenecks, especially in parsing large JSON files, and optimize where possible.
-- **Serialization/Deserialization Support**: Implement serialization and deserialization methods to easily convert Python objects into JSON strings and vice versa.
 - **Command-Line Interface (CLI)**: Create a CLI tool that utilizes this class for processing JSON files from the command line, offering features like conversion, validation, and formatting.

 Stay tuned for these updates, and feel free to contribute if you'd like to help bring these features to life! 🤝